build-and-test/.github/profile/README.md

 No need to understand how to invoke whatever build system it uses.

 Here you will find repos that demonstrate techniques for making this happen.

+# Also

+## Isolation

+If you do this with two repos, or the same repo synced to an old state and a new state, they should not interfere with each other.
+This means any tools and dependencies should be isolated, not shared system-wide.

+## Repeatability

+If we do this on two different machines or at two different times, the results should be the same.
+This means that tools and dependencies should be pinned.

+## Upgrades

+It should be easy and obvious how to update pinned dependencies.
+See `update_dependencies.md` in each repo for instructions.

+# Compromise

+These are lofty goals, often impossible to meet with absolute perfection.
+Each example compromises to some degree.
+When picking a solution, select the compromises that are most acceptable for your context.